konekotech/konekotech/README.md

 I'm interested in binary analysis, reverse engineering, and security research.

-My favorite programming languages are Java☕️, Go🐹, and Rust🦀
+Java☕️, Go🐹, and Rust🦀 are my favorite languages.

 <a href="https://github.com/
 konekotech/github-readme-stats">